omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 • An Isolation Forest model was applied on aggregated features such as total events, average and median time differences.
 This anomaly detection technique highlighted users whose behaviour patterns deviated significantly from typical user activity.

 • Both detection methods were combined and events associated with flagged bot users were removed to ensure that only genuine user behaviour remained in the final dataset.

+• After ensuring that the dataset was free of duplicates, missing values and bot-generated noise, the cleaned data was exported as a new CSV file, serving as a reliable foundation for further analysis.

+• Once cleaned and standardised, the dataset was exported as a new CSV file.